Loso's Way

 Loso's Way is the fifth studio album by American rapper Fabolous.
 The album was released on July 28, 2009, by Desert Storm Records, Street Family Records and Def Jam Recordings.
-The album's first two singles were released simultaneously on May 26, 2009.
-"Throw It in the Bag" features The-Dream and "My Time" features Jeremih.
-Two more singles were subsequently released, Everything, Everyday, Everywhere" featuring Keri Hilson and "Money Goes, Honey Stay" featuring Jay-Z.
+The album's first two singles were released simultaneously on May 26, 2009: "Throw It in the Bag" (featuring The-Dream) and "My Time" (featuring Jeremih).
+Two other singles were subsequently released: Everything, Everyday, Everywhere" (featuring Keri Hilson) and "Money Goes, Honey Stay" (featuring Jay-Z).

 Background

 A deluxe album was released on the same day as the standard release.
 The edition features a bonus DVD, (Loso's Way, the movie).
 The movie features Fabolous (and three of his friends).
 Fabolous is leaving a restaurant when he is shot.
 His friends quickly rush Fabolous to the hospital, but are stopped by the police after running a red light.
 Fellow rapper Styles P has a role in the movie.
 DJ Clue, DJ Khaled, Jadakiss, Swizz Beatz, DJ Envy, and Ryan Leslie make cameo appearances.
 The movie Loso's Way runs for 33:03 minutes.
 In order to view Loso's Way the movie, the deluxe album Loso's Way must be purchased.